The American road system is designed around the promise of the open road, and driving whenever and wherever we want.

 And we must ensure the car has a large enough battery pack for daily driving needs, and a fast enough charging system to handle exceptional driving needs.

 In part electric car autonomy is gained from a large battery pack.
 But a large battery pack charged at 6 kiloWatts could take a full day for a full recharge.
 In other words full autonomy comes from a combination of battery pack size and recharging speed.

-In Range Extension & total driving range we defined Total Driving Range as the absolute maximum possible driving distance with a given car in optimum refueling circumstances.
+In Total driving range in electric cars: plug-in hybrid versus fast charging we defined Total Driving Range as the absolute maximum possible driving distance with a given car in optimum refueling circumstances.
 If you had the perfect driving terrain, with perfectly spaced recharging stations, what's the furthest you could drive per day?

 Practical example - rescuing the mother-in-law